Glavonoye Razvedyvatel'noye Upravlenye

 Russian intelligence services

-to send messages to intelligence officers and spies
+to send messages to agents and intelligence officers

 in foreign countries, is the so-called

 One-Way Voice Link (OWVL),

 mysterious radio stations on the